A Truly Self-Sovereign Identity System: Passport Grade Specialization of

+Just like attestation, user authentication is one of the two cornerstones of \emph{Credibility} in SSI systems (\autoref{sec:problemstatement}).
+Establishing a communciation session between peers using just public keys is not enough for a passport use case.
+The user who created a pseudonym should prove they are present when using it, otherwise device theft could lead to identity theft.
+To this end, a communication session established by the communication substrate can be further strengthened by using credentials for authentication~\cite{kurmi2015survey}.
+Such an authenticating credential functions similarly to proving ownership of a public key with a digital signature: a subject shows a verifier a publicly verifiable property of private data they hold.

-The contents of authenticating attributes can vary from One Time Passwords (e.g. with YubiKey~\cite{jacobs2016secure}) to static passwords and even biometric checks (we have even implemented Physically Unclonable Functions (PUFs) on off-the-shelf SRAM chips~\cite{setyawan2018pufs}).
-It is important that these types of checks include liveness detection.
-Though attacks on hardware (tokens) and biometry are prevalent (iris scans and facial detection can be fooled~\cite{roberts2007biometric, makrushin2018overview}), the more authentication attributes are added to a pseudonym, the better its security guarantees will be (going even far beyond the standards of the NIST on demand~\cite{nist2017idguidelines}).
-The first prototype of \IPVAT{} included only (closed-source) facial recognition by \IDEMIA{}.
-The holder of the device was challenged to move his or her face in a certain direction, one of the available mechanisms to avoid spoofing~\cite{galbally2014biometric}.
+The contents of authenticating credentials can vary from passwords to biometric checks, and Physically Unclonable Functions (PUFs)~\cite{niya2020kyot}.
+The more authentication credentials are added to a pseudonym, the better its security guarantees will be (potentially even beyond the standards of the NIST~\cite{nist2017idguidelines}).
+The first deployed prototype of \IPVAT{} included only closed-source facial recognition with liveness detection.

-\textbf{Verification of attributes.} At some point in its business logic a verifying party will require a proof of some attribute of a pseudonym: a request for information disclosure (B.1 in \autoref{fig:ssiinteractions}).
-We assume this initial interaction happens outside of \IPVAT{}, but provides a link between the two respective identities (for example by scanning a QR code of the key of each user or communicated within an HTTPS session---both of which we have implemented for \IPVAT{}).
-The verification logic in \IPVAT{} is then intiated by the verifying party requesting proof of a certain type of (standardized) metadata.
-A simplified typical request would be \texttt{("age", "ZKRP Peng-Bao", "version 3")}---specifying the semantics, the ZKP algorithm and the parameterization of the required attribute.
-Such a request for verification is mapped onto the available attributes of a pseudonym based on the metadata. \IPVAT{} will present the application layer with the most recent attribute that fulfills the verification requirements.

-Through the REST API of \IPVAT{} the outstanding verification requests are communicated to the holder of a pseudonym and have to be manually allowed (this is the principle of \emph{control} in Self-Sovereign Identities).
-When allowed, \IPVAT{} will automatically share (1) the metadata of the particular attribute, (2) the attribute and all preceding attributes in the hash chain and (3) the attestations belonging to this metadata (B.2 in \autoref{fig:ssiinteractions}).
-After confirming the structural integrity of the hash chain, the verifier's \IPVAT{} instance will generate a series of challenges for the presented ZKP.
-The subject's \IPVAT{} instance will answer these requests automatically and the verifier's \IPVAT{} instance then calculates the output of the ZKP.
-The verifier will then check it's REST API to see the outcome of the ZKP protocol, which usually completes within a few seconds, and reason about the presented probability (the default settings of \IPVAT{} go up to roughly $99.8\%$ probability, completing in $100ms$ on a modern smartphone).